PavanaPranoy/icp/README.md

+Name: Pavana Pranoy Pondurthi
+Student ID: 700749767
-Naive Bayes and SVM Methods Student Name: Pavana Pranoy Pondurthi Studnet ID: 700749767
+Naive Bayes and SVM Methods

 Based upon the Data SVM method provided an accuracy of 74.42% and GaussianNB Accuracy is 55.81% .
 With same test size and random state, Thus this states that SVM Algorithm performs well in this case.